 About the Dominican Republic

-The Dominican Republic has one of the lowest investment in education in Latin America and the Caribbean.
-Without sufficient funds being invested in school supplies and infrastructure, Dominican children lack the resources needed for a proper education.
+The Dominican Republic has one of the lowest rates of investment in education among Latin Americas and Caribbean countries.
+Without sufficient funds being invested in school supplies and infrastructure, Dominican children are missing out on learning and their hopes for a brighter future are dashed.
 Along with problems in education, children suffer significant and chronic health and nutrition problems.
 Areas of particular concern are access to care, maternal child care including nutrition, general hygiene, and the prevention of sexually transmitted infections (STI), including HIV and AIDS.

 More than 10 Million